-A configuration of one or more storage units that is managed by a management console.
+A configuration of one or more storage units that is managed by a management storage device storage extent storage image

-storage device

 A physical unit that provides a mechanism to store data on a given medium such that it can be subsequently retrieved.
 See also disk drive module.